Se Habla Español

-Are You Responsible If an Intruder Is Hurt on Your Property in New Mexico?
+Are You Responsible for Trespassing If an Intruder Is Hurt on Your Property in New Mexico?

 New Mexico’s self-defense law, including the use of deadly force, can impact a property owner’s liability in cases involving intruders.